 Doors typically open 90 minutes before game time.
 Getting to the arena early lets you miss a lot of the lines at the door, and allows you to soak in the atmosphere before the game, grab some nachos and watch your favorite Suns players shoot around.

 Where are some good places to eat before a Suns game?

-Where is the best place to park at US Airways Center?
+Where is the best place to park at Talking Stick Resort Arena?

 There is one large parking garage just to the west of the arena, but it fills up quickly and we recommend purchasing a parking pass if you want to guarantee yourself a spot in this convenient location.
 For other parking options try looking in-between E Van Buren Street and E Washington Street.
 There are plenty of parking places in that area, and most of them are reasonably priced.
-Avoid going to the south of the stadium as the majority of the parking opportunities are directly north to northwest of US Airways Center.
+Avoid going to the south of the stadium as the majority of the parking opportunities are directly north to northwest of Talking Stick Resort Arena.

 Phoenix Suns 3 3